 The Freeman Career Management Center defines career readiness as the attainment and demonstration of requisite competencies that broadly prepare college graduates for a successful transition into the workplace.
-These competencies are crucial for all Freeman School of Business students seeking opportunities beyond their time at Tulane University.
-The Career Management Center has developed a program called Freeman Career360°.
-The components of Freeman Career360° are:
+The following competencies are crucial for all Freeman students seeking opportunities beyond their time at Tulane University.

 - Critical Thinking/Problem Solving: Exercise sound reasoning to analyze issues, make decisions, and overcome problems.
 The individual is able to obtain, interpret, and use knowledge, facts, and data in this process, and may demonstrate originality and inventiveness.

 - Oral/Written Communications: Articulate thoughts and ideas clearly and effectively in written and oral forms to persons inside and outside of the organization.
 The individual has public speaking skills; is able to express ideas to others; and can write/edit memos, letters, and complex technical reports clearly and effectively.

 - Teamwork/Collaboration: Build collaborative relationships with colleagues and customers representing diverse cultures, races, ages, genders, religions, lifestyles, and viewpoints.
 The individual is able to work within a team structure, and can negotiate and manage conflict.

 - Leadership: Leverage the strengths of others to achieve common goals, and use interpersonal skills to coach and develop others.
 The individual is able to assess and manage his/her emotions and those of others; use empathetic skills to guide and motivate; and organize, prioritize, and delegate work.